MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 If your type has a finalizer, the compiler generates a `Finalize(void)` method that overrides <xref:System.Object.Finalize%2A>.

 If a type has either a finalizer or a destructor, the compiler generates a `Dispose(bool)` method, according to the design pattern.
 (For information, see [Dispose Pattern](/dotnet/standard/design-guidelines/dispose-pattern)).
-You cannot explicitly author or call `Dispose(bool)` in Visual C++.
+You can't explicitly author or call `Dispose(bool)` in Visual C++.

 If a type has a base class that conforms to the design pattern, the destructors for all base classes are called when the destructor for the derived class is called.
 (If your type is written in Visual C++, the compiler ensures that your types implement this pattern.)
-In other words, the destructor of a reference class chains to its bases and members as specified by the C++ standard—first the class’s destructor is run, then the destructors for its members in the reverse of the order in which they were constructed, and finally the destructors for its base classes in the reverse of the order in which they were constructed.
+In other words, the destructor of a reference class chains to its bases and members as specified by the C++ standard.
+First, the class’s destructor is run.
+Then, the destructors for its members get run in the reverse of the order in which they were constructed.
+Finally, the destructors for its base classes get run in the reverse of the order in which they were constructed.

-Destructors and finalizers are not allowed inside value types or interfaces.
+Destructors and finalizers aren't allowed inside value types or interfaces.

 A finalizer can only be defined or declared in a reference type.
 Like a constructor and destructor, a finalizer has no return type.

 After an object's finalizer runs, finalizers in any base classes are also called, beginning with the least derived type.
-Finalizers for data members are not automatically chained to by a class’s finalizer.
+Finalizers for data members aren't automatically chained to by a class’s finalizer.

-If a finalizer deletes a native pointer in a managed type, you must ensure that references to or through the native pointer are not prematurely collected; call the destructor on the managed type instead of using <xref:System.GC.KeepAlive%2A>.
+If a finalizer deletes a native pointer in a managed type, you must ensure that references to or through the native pointer aren't prematurely collected.
+Call the destructor on the managed type instead of using <xref:System.GC.KeepAlive%2A>.

 At compile time, you can detect whether a type has a finalizer or a destructor.
 For more information, see [Compiler Support for Type Traits](../extensions/compiler-support-for-type-traits-cpp-component-extensions.md).

-The next sample shows two types, one that has unmanaged resources and one that has managed resources that are deterministically released.
+The next sample shows two types: one that has unmanaged resources, and one that has managed resources that get released deterministically.

 ```cpp
 // compile with: /clr